 Getting in

-Currency
+Currency and Money

-Exploring Asmara – The Capital City of Eritrea
+Exploring Asmara – Eritrea’s Capital City

 Where to Stay in Asmara

-Hotel Asmara Palace – Five-star hotel featuring a swimming pool, tennis court, fitness center, free wifi, spa & wellness center.
+Hotel Asmara Palace: Five-star hotel featuring a swimming pool, tennis court, fitness center, free wifi, spa & wellness center.

-Sunshine Hotel – Old style hotel with a nice terrace and views of the garden.
+Sunshine Hotel: Old style hotel with a nice terrace and views of the garden.
 The facilities include free wifi restaurant and bar.

-Crystal Hotel – Three-star property with a terrace, free wifi, restaurant and the breakfast is included.
+Crystal Hotel: Three-star property with a terrace, free wifi, restaurant and the breakfast is included.

-Trip to Massawa
+A Day Trip to Massawa

 Eritrean Coffee Ceremony